LoinHeart/Heart_Diagnosis_Assistant/readme.md

       {
         "predicted_class":'No Heart disease.',
         'confidence': 47.2%
-        "message": "You are likely to have heart disease."
+        "message": "You are unlikely to have heart disease."

       }